DanielStoychev/CryptoRecover/docs/INSTALL.md

 **Note for Large Multi-CPU Systems:** Windows limits the number of possible threads to 64.
 If your system has more logical/physical cores than this, your best bet is to run the tool in Linux.
 (Ubuntu is an easy place to start)

 ### Linux ###
-Video Demo of Installing BTCRecover in Ubuntu Live USB: <https://youtu.be/Met3NbxcZTU>
+Video Demo of Installing CryptoRecover in Ubuntu Live USB: <https://youtu.be/Met3NbxcZTU>

 Most modern distributions include Python 3 pre-installed.
 Older Linux distributions will include Python2, so you will need to install python3.